-Whether you eat Paleo, Primal, Vegetarian, Vegan, Fruitarian, or insert popular diet here, there is a foundational truism that they all should be based on: Real Food.
+Whether you eat Paleo, Primal, Vegetarian, Vegan, Fruitarian, or insert popular diet here, there is a foundational truism they should all be based on: Real Food.

-After you get Real Food down, you can then think about the other factors like whether you should go low, moderate or high carb, and what kind of fasting schedule you want to implement (you should implement some form of fasting btw).
+After you get Real Food down, you can think about the other factors, like whether you should go low, moderate, or high carb, and what kind of fasting schedule you want to implement (you should implement some form of fasting, by the way).

 But you first have to get the Real Food diet down.

-Real Food is as close to nature as possible.
-It should not be processed or refined unless necessary to make the food safe for human consumption or to release certain other nutrients (cooking is a form of processing btw).
+Real food is as close to nature as possible.
+It should not be processed or refined unless necessary to make the food safe for human consumption or to release certain other nutrients (cooking is a form of processing, by the way).

-Then, if a food does require processing, it should be produced using as natural, and health optimizing methods as possible that will preserve the integrity of the nutrition in the raw ingredient without tacking on unwanted health effects.
+Then, if the food does require processing, it should be produced using as natural and health-optimizing methods as possible that will preserve the integrity of the nutrition in the raw ingredient without tacking on unwanted health effects.

 While this is a guide to eating Paleo(ish), we also want to help expand the idea of Paleo to make it more accessible to more people.

-Our version of a Real Food Paleo diet closely mirrors a Paleo diet because traditional paleo excludes many foods that are either inflammatory or near impossible to find as Real Food, which is why we too don't recommend them.
+Our version of a Real Food Paleo diet closely mirrors a Paleo diet because traditional paleo excludes many foods that are either inflammatory or nearly impossible to find as Real Food, which is why we, too, don't recommend them.

-Here's an example: we don't think grains are inherently bad (a food excluded from a strict Paleo diet), but we don't recommend grains as part of a healthy Real Food diet because the only grains accessible to 99% of the world are the industrialized, refined and processed grains... and those are verrrry bad.
+Here's an example: we don't think grains are inherently evil (a food excluded from a strict Paleo diet).
+Still, we don't recommend grains as part of a healthy Real Food diet because the only grains accessible to 99% of the world are industrialized, refined, and processed grains, which are very bad.

-If you grow your own wheat and then harvest, process, soak, mill, and then bake it, then having some grains in your diet would be just fine in our opinion.
+If you grow your wheat and then harvest, process, soak mill, and then bake it, then having some grains in your diet is fine.
 (Keyword: some.)

-Of course, no one is going to do that, which is why grains should be avoided.
+Of course, no one will do that, so grains should be avoided.

-(Also, the wild grains our ancestors may have eaten from time to time are not even close to the grains available today.
+(Also, the wild grains our ancestors may have eaten occasionally are not even close to those available today.
 It's like comparing apples to oranges.)

-We believe that proper nutrition is about using what works best and not about following a strict set of rules set forth by some doctor, book, expert or scientist.
+Proper nutrition is about using what works best and not following a strict set of rules by some doctor, book, expert, or scientist.

-Finally, do your best to avoid dogmatism and the biases that will make you ignore things you don't currently believe.
+Finally, do your best to avoid dogmatism and the biases that make you ignore things you don't believe.

 That's our disclaimer regarding nutrition and the Paleo Diet.
-Moving on.
+We are moving on.

 Stick With Real Food

-One of the amazing things about a Real Food diet is the leeway it gives you.
+One of the fantastic things about a real-food diet is the leeway it gives you.

-For example, when I find myself craving junk food, I can indulge guilt-free because I know I'll be right back to my Real Food eating style soon after.
+For example, when I crave junk food, I can indulge guilt-free because I know I'll return to my real-food eating style soon after.

-When the bulk of your diet is comprised of Real Food ingredients, you’ll be able to maintain health with ease even when you aren't perfect in your food choices.
-And since none of us are perfect, Real Food provides a powerful way of eating in our modern world.
+When the bulk of your diet comprises real food ingredients, you can easily maintain health even when you aren't perfect in your food choices.
+And since none of us are perfect, real food provides a powerful way of eating in our modern world.

-The mismatch theory suggests that because humans have eaten a certain way for so long, modern humans should eat this way as well because that's what they're designed for.
+The mismatch theory suggests that because humans have eaten a certain way for so long, modern humans should also eat this way because that's what they're designed for.

-From a purely empirical point of view, it's hard to argue with this theory considering so many humans today are sick and getting sicker.
+From a purely practical point of view, it's hard to argue with this theory considering so many humans today are sick and getting sicker.

 Of course, it's not just nutrition that the mismatch theory applies to.
-Our environment, and the way it shapes our genes, covers the entire spectrum of human health.
+Our environment and how it shapes our genes cover the entire spectrum of human health.

-Personally, I've tested the many mismatched-based lifestyle theories in my own life with universal success.
+I've tested my life's many mismatched-based lifestyle theories with universal success.

-Yes, universal, meaning: every time I've implemented something in my life based on evolutionary biology, I saw improvement.
+Yes, universal, meaning: I saw improvement every time I implemented something based on evolutionary biology.

-I've also seen these techniques work wonders in other people over the years.
+I've also seen these techniques work wonders for other people over the years.

-The mismatch theory, and evolutionary biology, still has a long way to go before reaching mass adoption due to the many roadblocks keeping people from implementing these concepts.
+Mismatch theory and evolutionary biology still have a long way to go before reaching mass adoption due to the many roadblocks keeping people from implementing these concepts.

 A few of these roadblocks include:

-- Cognitive dissonance (the feeling you get when something challenges what you think/believe.)*
+- Cognitive dissonance (the feeling you get when something challenges what you think or believe)

 - Social pressures.

-*These are not done on purpose... they are subtle tricks your mind plays on you that make it hard for you to change your mind.
+*These are not done on purpose.
+They are subtle tricks your mind plays on you that make it hard to change your mind.

-Another major roadblock holding the mismatch theory back are the research and scientific communities.
-For whatever reason, the general public has an obsession with needing some guy in a lab coat to tell them what's good for them.
+Another major roadblock holding the mismatch theory back is the research and scientific communities.
+The general public is obsessed with needing some guy in a lab coat to tell them what's good for them.

-Here's the thing about research: much of it is bad while the rest is poorly summarized, underfunded and almost always misinterpreted.
+Here's the thing about research: much of it isn't good, while the rest could be better summarized, is underfunded, and is almost always misinterpreted.

-This is the biased crap that is then used to lobby Congress, slap misleading labels on products and leak biased dogma to the media so they can pass it on to further confuse the public.
+This is the biased crap used to lobby Congress, slap misleading product labels, and leak biased dogma to the media so they can pass it on to confuse the public further.

-The problem good research faces is it's not funded by big budgets—usually because a lack of commercial interest—and so the research tends to be too small in scope and doesn't receive the attention it deserves.
+The issue with good research is that it frequently lacks funding from large budgets due to a lack of commercial interest, which causes the research to be too narrow in scope and not receive the attention it merits.

-Furthermore, the smaller studies tend to produce correlating evidence due to the lack of time and scope needed to prove causation, which makes it an easy target to discredit.
+Furthermore, the smaller studies tend to produce correlating evidence due to the need for more time and scope to prove causation, which makes them an easy target to discredit.

 Lastly, and this is the big thing that people don't understand about research and science, research produces a "best guess" and not hard evidence.

-Science is based on hypothesis.
-A hypothesis, in layman's terms, is a "best guess."
+Science is based on hypotheses.
+In layman's terms, a hypothesis is a "best guess."

-Think about it, how many times have all the experts deemed something impossible for years until it was proven possible?
+Think about it: how often have all the experts deemed something impossible for years until it was proven possible?

-There is nothing truly irrefutable in the research and science world.
+There is nothing genuinely irrefutable in the research and science worlds.